-Mr. Chairperson, we firmly believe that in order to fully implement the provisions of Article XI concerns of countries regarding hurdles in knowledge and technological sharing need to be addressed.
+We firmly believe that in order to fully implement the provisions of Article XI, concerns of countries regarding hurdles in knowledge and technological sharing need to be addressed.
 We call upon the OPCW Technical Secretariat to identify and take stock of the need of capacity building of all States Parties.
-As is the case of the Africa Program, we hope to see more such success stories.

-In this context the role of the new Centre for Chemistry and Technology will be important.
-We welcome the recent note by the OPCW TS on the progress made on the ChemTech Centre thus far.
+As is the case of the Africa Programme, we hope to see more such success stories.
+In this context the role of the new Centre for Chemistry and Technology (ChemTech Centre) will be important.
+We welcome the recent note by the OPCW Technical Secretariat on the progress made on the ChemTech Centre thus far.
 Pakistan has contributed to the ChemTech Centre and remains available to explore new avenues of cooperation including through capacity building measures and knowledge sharing.

-The Convention requires that due regard should be given to as wide a geographical basis as possible in hiring of TS staff.
-There is a lack of equitable representation in the TS and we urge the Director General to address the situation expeditiously.
+Mr Chairperson, the Convention requires that due regard should be given to as wide a geographical basis as possible in hiring of Technical Secretariat staff.
+There is a lack of equitable representation in the Technical Secretariat, and we urge the Director-General to address the situation expeditiously.

-We welcome the Open-Ended working Group (OEWG) established for the preparation of the Fifth Review Conference and regular informal consultations that have taken place.
+We welcome the Open-Ended working Group (OEWG) for the Preparation of the Fifth Review Conference, and the regular informal consultations that have taken place.
 We are hopeful that we will be able to achieve consensus in the forthcoming Review Conference.

-Pakistan hopes that OPCW would revert to the tradition of consensus and continue to hold the Convention as a guide to achieve its vision of a world free of chemical weapons in which chemistry is used for peace, progress, and prosperity of our future generations.
+Pakistan hopes that the OPCW would revert to the tradition of consensus and continue to hold the Convention as a guide to achieve its vision of a world free of chemical weapons in which chemistry is used for peace, progress, and prosperity of our future generations.
 Pakistan has consistently worked for the implementation of Chemical Weapons Convention.
 Pakistan will continue to stress that the Convention is implemented in a manner that promotes the economic and technological interests of all States Parties.

-I would like to request that this statement be issued as an official document of the Twenty-Seventh Session of the Conference of the States Parties and posted it on Catalyst and the public website.
+I would like to request that this statement be issued as an official document of the Twenty-Seventh Session of the Conference of the States Parties and posted it on the OPCW external server and the public website.

-I thank you Mr. Chairperson.
+I thank you.